Contrastive UCB: Provably Efficient Contrastive Self-Supervised Learning in Online Reinforcement Learning: Theoretical Analysis

 \section{Theoretical Analysis}

-This section provides the analysis of the transition kernel recovery via the contrastive learning and the proofs of main results for single-agent MDPs and zero-sum MGs.
+This section provides the analysis of the transition kernel recovery via contrastive learning and the proofs of the main results for single-agent MDPs and zero-sum MGs.
+Our theoretical analysis integrates contrastive self-supervised learning for transition recovery and low-rank MDPs in a unified manner.
 Part of our analysis is motivated by the recent work \citep{uehara2021representation} for learning the low-rank MDPs.
-In contrast to this work, our paper analyzes the representation recovery via the contrastive learning under the online setting.
-Our theoretical analysis integrates contrastive self-supervised learning for transition recovery and low-rank MDPs in a unified manner.
+In contrast to this work, our paper analyzes the representation recovery via contrastive learning under the online setting.
 In addition, we consider an episodic setting distinct from the infinite-horizon setting in the aforementioned work.
-On the other hand, the existing works on low-rank MDPs only focuses on a single-agent setting.
+On the other hand, the existing work on low-rank MDPs only focuses on a single-agent setting.
 Our analysis further considers a Markov game setting where a natural challenge of non-stationarity arises due to competitive policies of multiple players.
 We develop the first representation learning analysis for Markov games based on the proposed ULCB algorithm.

 We first define several notations for our analysis.
 Recall that we have defined $d^{\pi}_h$, $\tilde{d}^{\pi}_h$, and $\breve{d}^{\pi}_h$ as in Section \ref{sec:alg-mdp}.
 Then, we subsequently define $\rho^k_h(s,a) := 1/k\cdot\sum_{k'=0}^{k-1} d^{\pi^{k'}}_h(s,a)$, $\tilde{\rho}^k_h(s,a) := 1/k\cdot\sum_{k'=0}^{k-1} \tilde{d}^{\pi^{k'}}_h(s,a)$, and $\breve{\rho}^k_h(s,a) := 1/k\cdot\sum_{k'=0}^{k-1} \breve{d}^{\pi^{k'}}_h(s,a)$, which are the averaged distributions across $k$ episodes for the corresponding state-action distributions.
 In addition, for any $\rho$ and $\phi$, we define the associated covariance matrix $\Sigma_{\rho, \phi} := k\cdot \EE_{(s,a)\sim\rho^k_h(\cdot,\cdot)}\left[\phi(s,a)\phi(s,a)^\top \right]+\lambda_k I$.
 On the other hand, for zero-sum MGs, in Section \ref{sec:alg-mg}, we have defined $d^{\sigma}_h$, $\tilde{d}^{\sigma}_h$, and $\breve{d}^{\sigma}_h$ for any joint policy $\sigma$.
 Then, we can analogously define $\rho^k_h$, $\tilde{\rho}^k_h$, $\breve{\rho}^k_h$, and $\Sigma_{\rho, \phi}$ for MGs by extending action spaces from $\cA$ to $\cA\times\cB$.
 We summarize these notations in a table in Section \ref{sec:tab_notation}.
 Moreover, for abbreviation, letting $z=(s,a)$ for MDPs and $z=(s,a,b)$ for MGs and $\tilde{\rho}_h^k$, $\breve{\rho}_h^k$ be corresponding distributions, we define